rayattack/amebo/README.md

 -----------------

 Amebo has only 4 concepts (first class objects) to understand or master - no long thing.
-- Microservices/Modules: These are applications you register on amebo - they send and receive events ;-)
+- Microservices/Modules: These are applications or modules you register on amebo - they send and receive events ;-)
 - Events: Something that can happen in an application, they are registered on Amebo by Microservices/Modules
+- Actions: The occurence of an event (action on event), usually has a payload that is sent to all applications subscribed to the event
 - Subscribers: HTTP endpoints registered by Microservices/Modules to watch specific/particular events
-- Actions: An occurence of an event, usually has a payload that is sent to all applications subscribed to the event

 &nbsp;